microsoft/rnx-kit/docsite/docs/introduction.md

 Then you're in the right place!
 There are lots of tools here to help you.

-Have you struggled to find the right combination of React Native dependencies that work well together and are compatble with each other? _And_ that match the React Native release you're using?
+Have you struggled to find the right combination of React Native dependencies that work well together and are compatible with each other? _And_ that match the React Native release you're using?
 There's
 [a tool for that](./guides/dependency-management)!
 It's all automated, too.